Creeslough victim Martina Martin ‘the ultimate mammy bear’, mourners hear

 “Each time you would go there, you met that friendly face.”

-Fr Duffy said that she was “in a very happy place” in the community.
+Fr Duffy said that in 2018, Mrs Martin and her family moved to Creeslough, where her grandparents were from, and that she was “in a very happy place” among its community.

 “She loved Creeslough, she felt very much like home always in Creeslough, where your families originated from.
-She loved the people of this community, and each and every one of us who knew her very much loved her.
+She loved the people of this community, and we – each and every one of us who knew her – very much loved her.

 “If we were having a bad day, the quick wit would lift us up.